PDELIMATA/BackendTasks/Readme.md

 ### Execution

 1. Run the Java application.
+2. Type 1 and press enter.
-2. Enter a long list of integers separated by spaces.
+3. Enter list of integers separated by spaces.
-3. The program will display the distinct elements sorted in ascending order along with measurement information.
+4. The program will display the distinct elements sorted in ascending order along with measurement information.

 ### Sample Execution